Skip to content

 Build & Optimize

-Submit to 15+ relevant directories.
-Create location-specific landing pages.
-Implement LocalBusiness and Event schema.
-Set up review generation process.
+Submit to 15+ relevant event-industry and local directories.
+Create city service pages.
+Implement LocalBusiness and Service schema with geo coordinates.
+Set up a review generation process for post-project follow-up.

 PHASE 3